-To begin their college experience, applicants must complete an Admissions Application, have a personal interview with an Admissions Representative and meet Admissions Requirements (see Student Handbook).
-All applicants must successfully pass the ASSET ACT Test.
-Since the School's prerequisite for enrollment is a high school diploma or its equivalent, the abovementioned test is used for admissions purposes and to determine the order of admissions when classes are full.
+To begin their college experience, applicants must complete an Admissions Application, have a personal interview with an Admissions Representative and meet Admissions Requirements.
+All applicants must successfully pass the Wonderlic Scholastic Level Examination (SLE) Test.
+Applicants to Associate Degree programs must also take and successfully pass the Wonderlic Advanced Skills Test (WAST).
+Since the School's prerequisite for enrollment is a high school diploma or its equivalent, the above-mentioned test is used for admissions purposes and to determine the order of admissions when classes are full.

-The school reserves the right to reject applicants based on their test scores or failure to comply with any applicable local, state or federal laws, statutes or regulations.
+The school reserves the right to deny enrolment based on candidate test scores, failure of the candidate to comply with any applicable local, state or federal laws, statutes or regulations and, when appropriate, based on the decision of the Interview Team.